11 Plus Preparation Options

 Main negatives- Work needs to be done at home (same issue applies to other routes of preparation).
 Requires more parental stamina than using tutors but easier than using books.

-Cost– Normally around £840 for the year, the best providers won’t tie you in and will allow monthly payments.
+Cost– Normally around £1000+ per year, the best providers won’t tie you in and will allow monthly payments.

 11 Plus preparation using books at home